kbellinger7625/Custom-Program-Downloader/README.md

 9: Close command prompt and enjoy your new programs 😉 Helpful Tips:
 -	You can also install curl more quickly by directly using the command line by typing this into the command prompt: setx <variable_name> "<variable_value>".
+-	Link for the video demonstration of how this works is here: https://drive.google.com/drive/u/0/folders/1cQyVhzfs07UAac2UaxtHf4Lja-eP5ERu